kwangure/strawberry/README.md

 # Strawberry

-This is library of Svelte sub-components.
+This is a library of Svelte sub-components.
 Its design encourages you to build your own components, keeping only the functionality that you need.

 Where possible, our components are simply a light wrapper around built-in